What is CMMC and why do defense contractors need it?

 CMMC is a new cybersecurity framework and accompanying certification required by the United States Department of Defense (DoD).
 Essentially, it is the new umbrella standard, including requirements from the Federal Defense Acquisition Requirements (DFARS) and from the National Institute of Standards and Technology (NIST).
 Starting in 2021, contracts offered by the DoD may specify a level of the CMMC to be awarded by the time the contract is signed.
 In the future, all contracts will require CMMC certification by the year 2026.

 During our discussion, we heard about half of our attendees say they have seen requests for CMMC on their new contract submissions, so some projects are already requiring it for contractors.
 There are around 300,000 contractors servicing the DoD today.
 Getting ahead of the game and becoming certified early will help you stay competitive.
-You can watch the on-demand version of our information session below.
+You can watch the on-demand version of our information from the March 11, 2021 session below.

 All companies or subcontractors that bid on DoD contractors that contain Controlled Unclassified Information (CUI) or Federal Contract Information (FCI) will be required to be CMMC compliant at the CMMC level mandated in the contract with one exception.
 If you’re selling commercial off-the-shelf products, you will not be required to prove CMMC compliance.
 It’s also important to note that because of the Christian Doctrine, signing a federal contract signifies the contractor meets DFAR based contract requirements (15 controls) even if this language is struck from the contract.